niklazhallberg/universal-react-showcase/README.md

 ### Design Token System

-Every visual value lives in one file — `tokens.css`.
+All visual value are found in one file — `tokens.css`.
 The file ships with placeholder colors that get replaced through a guided **Color Setup Flow** on first use.
 The AI asks how you want to define your palette:

 | Mode | You provide | AI handles |
 |---|---|---|